 I think I’m a verb.

 I was not born an artist like “everybody else”.
 I am becoming an artist everyday through my connections, interconnections, and misconnections with my physical world(s).
 The dirty and noisy streets of São Paulo, the uncomfortable–comfortable Canadian way of life, and the struggles of the social movements in Latin America inform my art education practices.
 They are my mentors.
 My funny accent is from the same place I was born and raised, Brasil (with s).
 For the last 13 years, I’ve been exploring popular art as a tool in/for social change.
 Recently, I have been working with women and men from the recycling social movement in São Paulo, creating artworks that incorporate recyclable materials and exploring all the politics and the learning that goes on in the process of art making.
-In addition, I am a member of the Community-based Research Laboratory in the Department of Geography–UVic, while daydreaming about another research project titled: “Fashion Design, a research tool in adult education”.
-I also hold a SSHRC Doctoral Fellowship in Interdisciplinary Studies (Education–Cultural Geography–Visual Arts) and co-facilitate a course on arts and activism for social change, here at UVic.
+I am an active member of the Faculty of Graduate Studies at the University of Victoria, where I teach courses on digital art, design, and visual thinking.
+I am currently working on my SSHRC funded postdoctoral research where I investigate the nonverbal ways in which children with hearing loss access ideas and develop their understanding of 3D objects in art and mathematic classes.
+In addition, I hold a SSHRC Doctoral Fellowship in Interdisciplinary Studies (Education–Cultural Geography–Visual Arts).

 As an art educator, I am honored to be involved as co-director of Tumbleweeds Theatre Company and Acting School.
 Tumbleweeds is a non profit community theatre school where we work collaboratively with youth from all ages to create and perform meaningful plays with and for our local community.
 Our big productions so far have been: (a) The Shadows Project, which is an interdisciplinary art creation of lights, shadows, puppets, and silhouette.
 The Shadows bring together youth from different backgrounds through creative storytelling and community partnerships that mediates knowing and learning of Canadian history.
 And (b) Peter Pan in which I played Peter Pan’s shadow.